strtok, getenv,

 internal state is shared among all threads, and an application

-can observe this by calling strtok
+can observe this by calling strtok from several

 threads with proper synchronization.
 (The data races cannot be